dredge-bio/dredge/documentation/instructions.md

 ## MA Plot limits

 The `pairwise_comparisons.R` script will also generate another file, `min_max.txt`, which contains information about the minimum and maximum values of log₂ Fold Change and log₂ Reads per Million across all of the generated pairwise comparisons.
-Enter these values into the **MA plot limits** field.
+Enter these values into the **%%field-maPlot%%** field.

 # Testing